 What to Order at Chick-Fil-A

 If you prefer a sandwich at lunch, instead of a bowl or salad, choose wisely.
-This grilled option has only 310 calories, yet nearly 30 grams of satiating protein.
-Lakatos suggests skipping the honey-roasted barbecue sauce that normally comes with it and adding a large fruit cup to your order.
+This grilled option is 380 calories and contains nearly 30 grams of satiating protein.
+Skip the honey-roasted barbecue sauce that normally comes with it, though, and add a large fruit cup to your order instead.

 What to Order Everywhere Else

 If you’re craving a higher-cal item—like fries, soda, or ice cream—it’s okay to splurge from time to time.
 But there’s no need to supersize it.
 Limit the damage by ordering the smallest size available, Hultin says.
 Look slightly older than 12?
 Don’t worry, the server won’t card you.

 - 6 Simple Ways to Eat Less Sugar—Without Giving Up Dessert

 - How Many Calories Should I Eat Per Day?

 - 6 Delicious Breakfasts You Can Make with Just 3 Ingredients

 SilverSneakers members can go to thousands of gyms and fitness locations across the nation, plus take SilverSneakers LIVE online classes that are designed for seniors of all levels.
 If you have a Medicare plan, it may include SilverSneakers—at no additional cost.
 Check your eligibility instantly here.